 To be discovered absolutely

-Canada’s most visited museum, a huge park a stone’s throw from the city, and a small town with the world’s largest log cabin.
+Canada’s most visited museum, a huge park right next to the city, and a small town with the world’s largest log cabin.
 Here, everything is measured.

 Canadian Museum of History